Fall in love with Corfu Old Town: 23 Wonderful Experiences

 The Austrian Empress Sisi’s mansion

-The Achilleion Palace is located a 1 hour 15 minutes drive south of Corfu Old Town.
-The neoclassical mansion was built in 1890 for the Empress Elisabeth of Austria, more known as Sisi.
+This stunning neoclassical mansion, about an hour’s drive south of Corfu Town, was built in 1890 for the Empress Elisabeth of Austria, better known as Sisi.
 She named the palace after the Greek hero Achilles.

 15. Danilia Village